Skip to content

 python3 examples/skill/scripts/download_gaia_2023_level1_validation.py --with-files

-Natural prompts: - Say what you want to accomplish; the model will decide if a skill is needed based on the overview. - When needed, the model calls skill_load for body/docs, then skill_run to execute and return output files. - In knowledge_only, the model can still load skill instructions/docs, but it must use them as guidance rather than execute skill scripts.
+Natural prompts: - Say what you want to accomplish; the model will decide if a skill is needed based on the overview. - When needed, the model calls skill_load for body/docs, then follows the steps in SKILL.md by running workspace_exec inside /skills/<name>/ to execute scripts and collect output files.

 SKILL.md Anatomy